omgnetwork/plasma-contracts/README.md

 For more detail of the deploying scripts and the env vars to set, see [deploying.md](./plasma_framework/docs/deploying/deploying.md)

 The `MAINTAINER` account can also be a multisignature contract.
 The example we've built uses Gnosis MultiSigWallet.
-The project has been added as a git submodule:
+The project has been added as a git submodule (https://github.com/gnosis/MultiSigWallet/tree/v1.6.0):
 ```bash
 git submodule init
 git submodule update --remote